vishvAsa/vishvAsa.github.io/content/interests/dharma-via-vishvas.md

 PS: Vishvas is an individual - donations made via him are not tax-deductible.

 ### Sponsor what?
 Briefly, sponsorship will support **open source** (sanskrit/ jyotisha etc..) software, book digitization/ presentation, audio recording/ presentation, dictionary, text commentary projects.
-For details, examples and links, please see [Dharma via Vishvas page](https://vishvAsa.github.io/interests/dharma-via-vishvas/).

 Sponsorship will help with these **open source** projects: